httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

   - -07
      * Added security and privacy considerations.
      * Added pointers to algorithm values from definition sections.
+     * Expanded IANA registry sections.
+     * Clarified that the signing and verification algorithms take application requirements as inputs.
+     * Defined "signature targets" of request, response, and related-response for specialty components.

   - -06
      * Updated language for message components, including identifiers and values.